|About our Career Page

 Because the field of public health is so broad, where you work and what you do is as varied as the field.
 You can work in local, state or national government, in academia, in the non-profit sector, in non-governmental organizations, or in private companies.
 You can work in the pharmaceutical industry, clinical laboratories, state health departments, international relief organizations, health care systems, universities, or even large non-health related manufacturing companies.
 Here are some examples of potential employers of a public health practitioner:

 There's something for everyone in public health.
-Some of the possible careers in public health are in these broad fields (from whatispublichealth.org).ENVIRONMENTAL HEALTH
+Some of the possible careers in public health are in these broad fields.
+Visit What is Public Health.

 Estimating the number of deaths from gun violence or looking at trends in drunk driving injuries by using math and science is the study of biostatistics.
 Biostatistics uses data analysis to determine the cause of disease and injuries, as well as to identify health trends within communities.
 This field entails collecting and studying information, forecasting scenarios, and making reliable conclusions.